saifeemustafaq/mentorship/cohort_2/lullabhavesh700@outlook.com/Bhavesh_Lulla_my_experience_and_learnings_in_the_Cloudyman_Mentorship_program.md

 Other examples of machines with artificial intelligence include computers that play chess and self-driving cars.
 Each of these machines must weigh the consequences of any action they take, as each action will impact the end result.
 In chess, the end result is winning the game.
 For self-driving cars, the computer system must account for all external data and compute it to act in a way that prevents a collision.

+**Strong artificial intelligence** systems are systems that carry on the tasks considered to be human-like.
+These tend to be more programmed to handle situations in which they may be required to problem solve without having a person intervene.
+These kind of systems can be found in applications like self-driving cars or in hospital operating rooms.
  - **Enable business process changes.** An example of this is the use of IoT devices to monitor the health of remote machines and trigger service calls for preventive maintenance.
 The ability to remotely monitor machines is also enabling new product-as-a-service business models, where customers no longer need to buy a product but instead pay for its usage.

 ## What industries can benefit from IoT?